code-423n4/2023-01-biconomy-findings/data/Diana-G.md

 --------

-## G-08 Multiplication or division by 2 shoudl use bit shifting
+## G-08 Multiplication or division by 2 should use bit shifting

 `<x> * 2` is equivalent to `<x> << 1` and `<x> / 2` is the same as `<x> >> 1`.
 The `MUL` and `DIV` opcodes cost 5 gas, whereas `SHL` and `SHR` only cost 3 gas.